jzeyher/EE322/README.md

 ![Banana Gif](https://media.tenor.com/UTfN6nIPrlYAAAAM/banana-dance.gif)

-Here's an example of a quote:
+Here's an example of a text quotation:

   >"You must be the change you wish ot see in the world" - Mahatma Gandhi